foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 # Advanced Data Processing
 Our library also supports a powerful data processing backed which can be used by the users to perform custom data preprocessing including
 1. Support for multiple datasets
 1. Creating custom data processing pipeline for the datasets.
 1. Combining multiple datasets into one, even if they have different formats.
-1. Mixing datasets as requried and sampling if needed each with different weights.
+1. Mixing datasets as required and sampling each dataset with different weights.

 These things are supported via what we call a [`data_config`](#data-config) which can be passed an an argument to sft trainer.